rayes0/yui/README.md

 - [X] Utilize readline vi or emacs modes to edit lines
 - [ ] Support for multi-line commands (with `\`)
 - [ ] Support using external editor to edit commands
+- [ ] Option for inline alias, variable, and history expansion

 **Parser**